noErrdev/python-chatops-incident-mplatform/docs/content/config_file.md

 ##### messenger.chains[].schedule

 - **description:** list of matchers with corresponding steps.
 IMPulse evaluates matchers from top to bottom.
-If a `matcher` matches the current time, the corresponding `steps` defined for that `matcher` are selected.
+If a `matcher` matches the current time, the corresponding `steps` defined for that `matcher` are selected
 - **type:** list

 > **Examples:**